ankidroid/Anki-Android/Crash-Reports.md

 ## Overview

-Prior to AnkiDroid version 2.4, crash reports were collected by an app we called "Triage", and reports were publicly viewable at http://ankidroid-triage.appspot.com.
-However this tool had a number of shortcomings, and from version 2.4 we now use the Acra library to send the crash reports to our private server which is running Acralyzer.
+AnkiDroid uses the Acra library to send crash reports to a private server which is running a forked version of [Acralyzer](https://github.com/ankidroid/acralyzer).

-Crash reports can be viewed here, however a password is required in order to protect the privacy of our users, since the crash reports can contain logcat and user comments where private information could potentially be revealed.
+Crash reports can be viewed on acralyzer, however a password is required in order to protect the privacy of our users, since the crash reports can contain logcat and user comments where private information could potentially be revealed.

 ### Contributing
 Non-core developers wishing to get a stacktrace or logcat for a specific issue should request this in the appropriate thread on the issue tracker, and someone from the AnkiDroid team will post the relevant information.
 Developers wishing to browse / search through the crash report database can request a password by emailing one of the core developers.